 St. Augustine’s Third Semester program is an innovative academic experience that fosters empathy and global engagement.
 Third Semester courses offer Prep students a chance to study in an immersive environment which may include foreign travel, practical or professional study, social work, or intense academic research.

 Current Third Semester programs include:

 This trip will take us from Philadelphia into Seattle, WA.
 We will visit the Boeing Plant, Microsoft Headquarters, the Bill and Melinda Gates Foundation.
-We will take an Underground Tour of the Seattle City Centre, plus visit the famous Space Needle and Pike Place Market.
+We will take an Underground Tour of the Seattle City Centre, and visit the famous Space Needle and Pike’s Place Market.
 We will also spend a day visiting Mt.
 St. Helen’s and the site of the Volcanic Eruption in the late 1980s.
-Then, we will travel to Vancouver, Canada (Passports required) to visit the Capilano Suspension Bridge and Grouse Mountain.
-We also will take in a Seattle Mariners game before returning the Philadelphia on Saturday afternoon, June 2nd.

 Historic Boston/NE Colleges Tour

 Historic Boston and Boston Colleges Third Semester will include a tours of the United States Naval Submarine Museum in Groton, CT, the Kennedy Museum, a Boston City Duck Tour, Fenway Park (possible game), a walk on the Freedom Trail as well as a visit to several local colleges including Boston College, Boston University, Merrimack College, Northeastern University etc. The college tours are subject to change based on their college calendars.